kenny-wong137/deep-learning-exercises-new/word2vec/readme.md

 This approach is inspired by the architecture of neural recommender system models.

 There is no particular reason for preferring my architecture over the standard one.
 It is just a fun experiment!

-More details can be found in the code.